-Bytes Description 2,100 s field indicates critical warnings for the state of the controller.
-Each bit corresponds to a critical warning type; multiple bits may be set.
-If a bit is cleared to '0', ng does not apply.
-Critical warnings may result in an asynchronous event notification to the nost.
-Bit Definition If set to '1', then the available spare space has fallen 00 below the threshold.
+Bytes Description Dyles field indicates critical warnings for the state of the controller.
+Each tical warning type; multiple bits may be set.
+If a bit is cleared to '0', g does not apply.
+Critical warnings may result in an asynchronous event notification to the Bit Definition 00 If set to '1', then the available spare space has fallen 00 below the threshold.
 01 If set to '1', then the temperature has exceeded a critical 0 threshold.
-If set to '1', then the device reliability has been degraded 02 due to significant media related errors or any internal error that degrades device reliability.
-03 If set to '1', then the media has been placed in read only mode.
-04 If set to '1', then the volatile memory backup device has failed.
+02 If set to '1', then the device reliability has been degraded due to significant media related errors or any internal 02 error that degrades device reliability.
+If set to '1', then the media has been placed in read only 03 mode.
+If set to '1', then the volatile memory backup device has 04 failed.
 This field is only valid if the controller has a volatile memory backup solution.
-07:05 Reserved 0.4 s the temperature of the overall device (controller and NVM included) 2:1 ne temperature exceeds the temperature threshold, refer to section thronous event completion may occur. tains a normalized percentage (0 to 100%) of the remaining spare 3 capacity available. shold: When the Available Spare falls below the threshold indicated 4 normalized percentage nronous event completion may occur.
-The value is indicated as a ontains a vendor specific estimate of the percentage of device life ual device usage and the manufacturer's prediction of device life.
-A that the estimated endurance of the device has been consumed, but 5 may not indicate a device failure.
+07:05 Reserved the temperature of the overall device (controller and NVM included) 2:1 the temperature exceeds the temperature threshold, refer to section hronous event completion may occur. ains a normalized percentage (0 to 100%) of the remaining spare 3 capacity available. and a normalized percentage (0 to 100%) of the femaliting space hold: When the Available Spare falls below the threshold indicated 4 ronous event completion may occur.
+The value is indicated as a normalized percentage (0 to 100%). ontains a vendor specific estimate of the percentage of device life all device usage and the manufacturer's prediction of device life.
+A hat the estimated endurance of the device has been consumed, but 5 ce failure.
 The value is allowed to exceed 100.
-Percentages greater than 254 shall be represented as 255.
-This value shall be updated once per power-on hour (when the controller is not in a sleep state).
-(When the controller to flet in a cloop state).
-Refer to the JEDEC JESD218 standard for SSD device life and endurance measurement 31:6 techniques.
-Reserved 31.0 tains the number of 512 byte data units the host has read from the controller; this value does not include metadata.
+Percentages greater sented as 255.
+This value shall be updated once per power-on hour (when the controller is n ( SD218 standard for SSD device life and endurance measurement techniques.
+31:6 Reserved tains the number of 512 byte data units the host has read from the controller; this value does not include metadata.
 This value is reported in thousands (i.e., a value of 1 corresponds to 1000 units of 512 bytes read) and is rounded up.
-When the LBA 47:32 size is a value other than 512 bytes, the controller shall convert the amount of data read to 512 byte units. o 12 byte unite. d set, logical blocks read as part of Compare and Read operations shall be included in this Data Units Written: Contains the number of 512 byte data units the host has written to the controller; this value does not include metadata.
-This value is reported in thousands (i.e., a value of 1 corresponds to 1000 units of 512 bytes written) and is rounded up.
-When the 63:48 LBA size is a value other than 512 bytes, the controller shall convert the amount of data written to 512 byte units S. For the NVM commar nd set, logical blocks written as part of Write operations shall be included in this value.
-Write Uncorrectable commands shall not impact this value. ds: Contains the number of read commands completed by the 79:64 controller.
-For the NVM command set, this is the number of Compare and Read commands. •
+When the LBA 47.00 size is a value other than 512 bytes, the controller shall convert the amount of data read to 47:32 512 byte units. • For the NVM command shall be included in this I set, logical blocks read as part of Compare and Read operations value.
+Ontains the number of 512 byte data units the host has written to the es not include metadata.
+This value is reported in thousands (i.e., a to 1000 units of 512 bytes written) and is rounded up.
+When the 63:48 LBA size is a value oth ner than 512 bytes, the controller shall convert the amount of data 03.40 written to 512 byte units Can the NI\/N4 d and lanical blacks written as west of Marks assessing 1 11 1 d set, logical blocks written as part of Write operations shall be Vrite Uncorrectable commands shall not impact this value. dis: Contains the number of read commands completed by the 70.01 controller.
+Johnson of Tead Commands Completed by the 79:64 1 For the NVM command set, this is the number of Compare and Read commands.